Make your home more energy efficient

 Make improvements to your home

-You might be able to get a home energy grant to help pay for the improvements.
+You might be able to get a grant to help you make improvements.
+Check if you can get help with the cost of improving your home’s energy efficiency.

 You must get your landlord’s permission before you make improvements to your home.

-Your landlord won’t have to make improvements if your home is exempt from the ‘minimum standard’ of energy efficiency.
-You can check if your home is exempt from the minimum standard on GOV.UK.
+Your landlord won’t have to make improvements if your home is registered as exempt from the ‘minimum standard’ of energy efficiency.
+You can check if your home is registered as exempt from the minimum standard on GOV.UK.

-Contact your council to check if there are local support schemes or energy efficiency agencies that can give you advice.
-Find your council's contact details on GOV.UK.
+Contact your local council to check if there are support schemes or energy advice agencies in your area that can help.
+Find your local council's contact details on GOV.UK.

 Get help with energy bills or the cost of living

 If you don’t have enough money to live on, check if you can get help with the cost of living.